Great Hiking Trails and Nature Walks in Uganda.

 One hiking trail not to miss is the Bigodi Wetlands Swamp Hike -imagine hiking through a jungle swamp with a guide, and it is a 3-hour hike that is not to be missed.

-The vegetation alone is worth the Hike, but hundreds of birds, primates, small mammals, and hundreds of butterflies will be seen along the Trail.
+The vegetation alone is worth the Hike, but hundreds of birds, primates, small mammals, and butterflies will be seen along the Trail.
 Most of it is on the boardwalk-like structures that keep you above the swamp as you like here.
 Read more here.

 The Rwenzori Mountains of the Moon Foothill Hikes:

-Think of a transforming hike in Africa, and Mount Kilimanjaro will likely pop into mind.
+Think of a transforming hike in Africa, and Mount Kilimanjaro will likely pop into your mind.
 But the lesser-known (some say Africa’s best-kept secret) the Rwenzori Mountains in Uganda make up the highest mountain range on the African continent at over 16,000 feet.

 The landscape also boasts extraordinary views of alpine valleys, diverse flora in the forests and valleys, high-altitude ice glaciers, and even elephant sightings.
 Also referred to as the Mountains of the Moon, this mountain range was long thought to be the source of the Nile.

-Today, the eight- to ten-day route is challenging as it ascends on Mount Margherita, Africa’s third-highest mountain.
+Today, the eight- to ten-day route is challenging as it ascends Mount Margherita, Africa’s third-highest mountain.
 We specialize in hiking trails such as the Mini-Hike, which takes one day, and you reach elevations of over 3000 meters – it is the northern pass route, and the views are fantastic.
 We also do day hikes in the foothills out of the village of Ruboni, which we incorporate into our hiking safaris through Uganda.
 Read more here.

 Semliki Valley Hiking Trails: